bentormey/bitcoin/metcalfe.md

 ##### Everything is energy

 _Write here about how, at bottom, everything is about energy consumption, including gold.
-Dr. Chris Dark podcast..._
+Dr. Chris Dark podcast reference..._

 ##### Money: the good, the bad, and the "hard"